 Once you’ve decided to have surgery for your hernia, the next step is choosing who to trust as your surgeon.
-Selecting a surgeon who tracks his or her outcome data and then publishes that data for future patients to see will help you be confident in your decision.
+The ideal Surgeon would provide:

+As shown below, in each metric our center has significantly better outcomes when compared to other surgeons across our region and the country.
 Our hernia practice is one of the only centers in the country to provide complete transparency to patients as they are making their decision on who to trust with their hernia care.
-We hope that through our data below you will feel confident in our ability to provide you with outstanding outcomes.

-How to Choose Your Hernia Surgeon Based on Outcomes Data
+Why You Should Choose Your Surgeon Based on Outcomes Data

 - Recurrence rates – or the chance that your hernia will come back after it’s repaired